 Education, Experience & Knowledge:

-- Diploma or Degree in Human Services is desirable but equivalent education will be considered; minimum of two years’ experience working with youth and families and an in-depth understanding of mental health challenges is an asset.
+- Diploma or Degree in Human Services is desirable but equivalent education will be considered; minimum of two years’ experience working with youth and families

 - Experience facilitating groups independently and in partnership with team members

 - Experience utilizing strength-based, harm-reduction, trauma-informed and client-centered practices

 - Experience working in cross-disciplinary teams an asset